It’s Not All About YouTube When It Comes To Video Marketing

 YouTube is an incredible force when it comes to video and video marketing, it boast over a billion users and they generate billions of views every day.
 It’s not only the current numbers that are impressive, they constantly seem to be growing and increasing.
 Last year Google claimed that the total YouTube watch time had increased 60% year on year, which is the fastest growth rate they’ve experienced in two years.
 I could go on and on about the mind boggling stats YouTube boasts, however it isn’t the only platform you should use when it comes to your video marketing strategy.
 Here’s some other vital places you should be posting your video:

 Facebook is a vital part to any video marketing campaign.
-Worldwide, Facebook has 1.55 billion monthly viewers, which is a huge amount of people, and having a platform to share your video with even just 1% of those people is an opportunity your company can’t afford to miss.
+Worldwide, Facebook has 2.7 billion monthly active users, which is a huge amount of people, and having a platform to share your video with even just 1% of those people is an opportunity your company can’t afford to miss.
 Just one of the benefits is that Facebook has the ‘Autoplay’ feature, meaning that views are going to sky rocket.
 The key to having a successful Facebook campaign is to either; make the opening 5 seconds impactful, bold and just pure amazing OR have some seriously good copy to entice the viewer to watch.
 The importance of using Facebook and YouTube separately is huge though, make sure to upload the video to Facebook rather than sharing a YouTube link, this way you’ll be able to utilise the autoplay feature.

 One of the main advantages of Vimeo is that you don’t have to worry about any advertising, the site doesn’t run any adverts alongside or on the videos.
 There’s a better chance of the viewer actually watching your video all the way through knowing they won’t be interrupted by an add, or have to suffer watching one even before they get to your video.
 Vimeo will attract a different kind of audience, the style and quality of video is generally a lot high in production than, say, YouTube, where everyone and anyone upload everything.
 When you land on the Vimeo homepage you’re blessed with some incredible videos, hand picked by the staff calling these videos ‘staff picks’.